 Basic information about Graubünden

 From lakes to peaks: the largest canton in Switzerland is home to around 937 mountain peaks, 615 lakes and 150 valleys – that speaks for itself.
 Furthermore, the only 4,000 metre peak in the Eastern Alps is located in Graubünden – the Piz Bernina at around 4,049 metres.
 Thus, the gentle sport of hiking can be undertaken particularly well in beautiful Graubünden.
 Since the canton lies entirely in the Alps, you will find varied flora and fauna in the region.
 Graubünden is particularly well known for the variety of game such as deer, chamois and ibex, as well as marmots.
-The nature in Graubünden offers just the right thing for every hiker who is hungry for exercise, from leisurely hiking trails to natural mountain hikes away from the crowds.
+The nature in Graubünden offers just the right thing for every hiker who is hungry for exercise, from leisurely hiking trails to natural mountain hikes and hiking in the Alps away from the crowds.
 Individual active holidays in Graubünden – the perfect hiking holiday without luggage in Switzerland.

 An absolute classic among hiking trails is the popular Via Spluga, 7 days.
 The long-distance hiking trail has a 2,000-year-old history and as a mule track was once considered the shortest route across the Alps, making it an important connection between Graubünden and Italy.
 But the Via Spluga not only offers cultural attractions, the hiking route also promises delights for the eyes and the palate in terms of nature and cuisine.
 Your first day’s stage takes you from Thusis through the once most feared section of the historic trail, over 321 stone steps and rocks to Andeer.
 From there you walk to Splügen and on the fourth day you can enjoy a circular hike on the plateau of the Suretta lakes.
 The next day you experience an alpine pass hike on the impressive mule track over the Splügen pass and later reach your stage destination Isola/Madesimo.
 The last day of your hiking tour takes you to southern Chiavenna, where you can experience pure Italian flair.
 The hiking tour can also be experienced as a hiking tour with a dog.